appjs/appjs/README.md

 AppJS is an SDK to develop desktop applications using node.
 Or at least it is going to be!

+*Attention:* Actually you should not use AppJS before we bump version to v0.1.0, it is under heavy development.

 The goal is to facilitate native app development using web tools like nodejs, html, css.
 This is going to be clean and easy to use.